internal

 Primer3Plus • Online primer design tool, very customizable.

-genome and transcriptomes
+genomes and transcriptomes

 bowtie • A free and well-established short read aligner.
 Works with tophat if you are operating in a system where splicing is relevant.